StatMixedML/gbdt-explained/index.md

 where $I_L$ and $I_R$ denote the instance sets of left and right nodes after a candidate split respectively, and $I = I_L \cup I_R$ represents their union.
 This is fundamentally different from traditional trees that might split based on variance reduction or Gini impurity.

-### 2. Leaf Value Assignment: Newton-Raphson Updates
+### 2. Leaf Value Calculation: Newton-Raphson Updates

 Once a tree structure is determined, the optimal value for each leaf is calculated using what is essentially a Newton-Raphson step: